 Graduate Student | Interdisciplinary Graduate Studies | Community Engagement, Social Change, and Equity Theme | University of British Columbia, Okanagan

-Research Interests | Visual Anthropology, Applied Sensory Ethnography, Design Anthropology, Critical Disability Studies, Accessibility and Public Space, Public Knowledges, Commons Theory, Digital Ethnography, Community Based Research, Female Subjectivities within Religion, and Multispecies Ethnography.
+Research Interests | Visual Anthropology, Critical Disability Studies, Digital Ethnography, Sensory Ethnography, Accessibility and Public Space, Community Based Research, Public Engagement and Knowledges, Feminine Subjectivities within Religious Landscapes.

-Personal Pronouns: She, her, hers
+Pronouns: she, her, hers

-Madi is a Community and Knowledge Mobilizer at the Institute for Community Engaged Research and an undergraduate researcher at the Collaborative + Experimental Ethnography Lab at UBCO.
-Madi is a member of the executive committee of the Anthropology Student Union at UBCO and is active in the Canadian Anthropological Society (CASCA), and the American Anthropological Association (AAA).
+Madelaine is a graduate researcher at the Collaborative + Experimental Ethnography Lab and is associated with the Institute for Community Engaged Research at UBC, Okanagan.
+She is also an active member of the Canadian Anthropological Society (CASCA), and the American Anthropological Association (AAA).